aligueye/perceptron-learner/README.md

 7. The shuffled data files from tasks 4.1 and 4.2
 - These .data files are freshly generated upon program execution
 # Instructions for Use
-1. Compatibile with python 3.6.0.
+1. Compatible with python 3.6.0.
 2. TCNJ HPC specific instructions:
 - > module add python/3.6.0
 3. To run the program: